Key Takeaways

 For SMTP errors like 550 5.7.515, 550 5.7.509, and 550 5.7.23, the fix almost always starts in the same place: your email authentication setup.
 If your sending domain is missing valid SPF, DKIM, or DMARC records, Microsoft’s mail servers will reject your emails regardless of how legitimate your content is.

-PowerDMARC helps businesses get that setup right, with tools to deploy, monitor, and manage email authentication across their entire domain.
-This means Microsoft error codes related to authentication become a problem you solve once.
+PowerDMARC helps businesses get that setup right, with tools to deploy, monitor, and manage email security across their entire domain.
+It means Microsoft error codes related to authentication become a problem you only need to solve once.

 1. How to check Microsoft error codes?